sonjagrath/Ramnarine2022/README.md

 # oxidative_stress

-This repository contains data and scripts for the manuscript:
+This repository contains data and scripts for the publication:

-> Ramnarine, T. J. S., Grath, S., Parsch, J. (in preparation) Natural variation in the transcriptional response of Drosophila melanogaster to oxidative stress.
+> Ramnarine, T. J. S., Grath, S., Parsch, J. (2022) Natural variation in the transcriptional response of _Drosophila melanogaster_ to oxidative stress. _G3 (Bethesda)_.
+12(1): jkab366.

 ## Data
 * RNAseq reads